Community Detection in Partially Observable Social Networks: Concluding Remarks

 \section{Concluding Remarks}

 In this paper, we introduced the problem of discovering overlapping community structures in the context of partially observable networks with both missing nodes and edges.
 To solve this problem, we developed a novel framework, termed \textsf{KroMFac}, that seamlessly incorporates network completion into community recovery.
 Specifically, we performed community detection via regularized NMF based on the Kronecker graph model.
 In particular, motivated by the insight that adding a proper number of missing nodes and edges to the existing graph would be of significant importance in improving community detection accuracy, we presented how to characterize and select influential nodes via centrality ranking.
 By adopting the NMI as a performance metric, we validated our proposed \textsf{KroMFac} framework through experiments on both synthetic and real-world datasets.
-Based on parameter search, we showed that our approach outperforms two baselines by a large margin on synthetic and real-world networks.
+Based on parameter search, we conducted the ablation study for each component in \textsf{KroMFac} and showed that our approach outperforms two baselines by a large margin on synthetic and real-world networks.
 Additionally, we analytically examined the computational complexity of our framework.

 Potential avenues of future research in this area are the inclusion of deep generative graph models for community detection to reduce the inference error even further.